dhall-lang/dhall-lang/standard/semantics.md

 ### Unions

-Union types are "anonymous", meaning that they are uniquely defined by the names and types of their alternatives and the order of alternatives does not matter:
+Union types are "anonymous", meaning that they are uniquely defined by the names and types of their alternatives:

     ─────────────